Terminal Tower

-Terminal Tower is a 52-story, 708 ft, landmark skyscraper located on Public Square in Downtown Cleveland, Ohio, United States.
+Terminal Tower is a 52-story, 708 ft, landmark skyscraper located on Public Square in the downtown core of Cleveland, Ohio, United States.
 Built during the skyscraper boom of the 1920s and 1930s, it was the second-tallest building in the world when it was completed.
 Terminal Tower stood as the tallest building in North America outside of New York City from its completion in 1927 until 1964.
 It was the tallest building in the state of Ohio until the completion of Key Tower in 1991, and remains the second-tallest building in the state.
 The building is part of the Tower City Center mixed-use development, and its major tenants include Forest City Enterprises, which maintained its corporate headquarters there until 2018, and Riverside Company.